KxSystems/docs/docs/ml/jupyterq/notebooks.md

 !!! note "Restrict connections using passwords"

     The command-line argument `-u` is not supported but `-U` is.
-See next section for how to restrict the access to the notebooks to authorised users.
+See next section for how to restrict the access to the notebooks to authorized users.

 Suppose you wanted to set the default timer interval to 1 second, and a workspace limit of 500 MB.
 You would change the `kernel.json` file from the default: